doveletter/.github/README.md

 <img src="https://github.com/user-attachments/assets/8cf2a894-997c-482b-9eb6-bee226cf8616" width="42%" />

+> [!NOTE]
+> The invitation may be delayed by up to 12 hours, as it depends on GitHub's automation system.

 Would you like to subscribe to Dove Letter privately?
 GitHub Sponsors offers an option for you to subscribe to Dove Letter discreetly, ensuring your privacy.

 <img width="374" alt="sponsor-private" src="https://github.com/user-attachments/assets/54ab5c43-60e3-4418-9348-3922e9f67a0d">